 6) Use a reusable water bottle or coffee.

-This is the one I use but I switched out the top for a flip lid like this.
-There are so many options nowadays from thin and tall to small and short, they will emet all of your hydration needs.
-Most coffee places are open to using your mug just ask.
+This is the water bottle I use but I changed the top for a flip lid like this.
+Most coffee places are open to using your reusable coffee mug – just ask.
 Try to keep it clean.
 Lots of water fountains are outfitted to fit reusable bottles.
 Some even have counters on them to show how many plastic bottles have been avoided by use of that fountain.

 7) Compost your food waste.